 - Moderate Q&A

-- Present audio, video, or a screen to the live event
+The presenter can present audio, video, or a screen to the live event and moderate Q&A.

 Best practice for running a live event